vuejs/router/docs/api/vue-router-interface.md

 #### state

 State to save using the History API.
 This cannot contain any reactive values and some primitives like Symbols are forbidden.
-More info at TODO: link mdn
+More info [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState#Parameters).

 **Signature:**